 Sleep is hit and miss – there have been nights recently when I have been awake for most of the night and others where I sleep heavy.
 I’m needing to recognise when I need to rest now – I forget that when pregnant with Miss E, Mr D was still napping so I had a good few hours in the day when I could snooze or at least just sit and do nothing.
 I have overdone it a couple of times with cleaning and the such or just generally not listening to my body and resting so I really must stop and sit down.
 I’m incredibly lucky that my parents are on hand to help us out – they have the children one day this week for me and my mum helps me at the various groups we go to which is a god send at the moment.

 Other than general tiredness I feel well – heartburn is annoying but nowhere near as bad as the previous two pregnancies and I’ve not got any swelling (other than when I’ve been on my feet too long).
-I am getting some dry skin across my tummy this time around, so I need to take care of that, but I’m lucky to have avoided stretch marks, other than those that were already there from first time around.
+I am getting some dry skin across my tummy this time around, so I need to take care of that, but I’m lucky to have avoided stretch marks, other than those that were already there from first time around, which I’ve been able to reduce using guides like this.

 As I expected, growth of my bump is slowing – last time around I seemed to be bigger early on by after 28ish weeks growth slowed.
 I’m measuring below average on the various growth charts, but nothing alarming so far and all in line with what would be expected.
 I still feel big though!